The child finds their usual routine from your very first morning.

 - A week to understand how the child works

-- The family worn out from starting over from scratch every new school year
+- The family exhausted from starting over every September

-- The previous AESH gone without a handover
+- The previous AESH gone with no handover

-- The first meltdown reveals what wasn't said
+- The first meltdown reveals what was never said

 With myHandiQR recommended to the family